Relintai/pandemonium_engine_docs/tutorials/3d/using_gridmaps.rst

 Using GridMap in code
 ---------------------

-See `class_GridMap` for details on the node's methods and member variables.
+See `GridMap` for details on the node's methods and member variables.